storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 cuno run <shell>
 ```

-## Object Mount Mount
+## Object Mount on FUSE

-Object Mount Mount allows you to mount an object storage path in a directory within the local file system hierarchy.
+Object Mount on FUSE allows you to mount an object storage path in a directory within the local file system hierarchy.
 This allows you and any other user of the mount to access object storage as if it were just another directory.

-Object Mount Mount uses Linux FUSE (Filesystem in Userspace) v3 to mount an object storage path in a directory within the file system hierarchy.
+Object Mount on FUSE uses Linux FUSE (Filesystem in Userspace) v3 to mount an object storage path in a directory within the file system hierarchy.
-Due to the nature of FUSE file systems, Object Mount Mount is usually less performant than Direct Interception using Object Mount CLI.
+Due to the nature of FUSE file systems, Object Mount on FUSE is usually less performant than Direct Interception using Object Mount CLI.
 Consider using Object Mount CLI or the userspace library (described in [user-guide-ldpreload](../user-guides/advanced#user-mode-library)) if speed is the primary objective.

 {% callout type="note"  %}
 The `--posix` option requires that a FUSE package be installed on the system.